GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

    For Hosea, no doubt an esteemed prophet, the cost of redeeming his wife was two-folded:

-   - a.
-Suffering utter humiliation (before the townspeople)
+   - Suffering utter humiliation (before the townspeople)

-   - b.
-Having to pay the ransom money:
+   - Having to pay the ransom money:

       15 shekels of silver (about $200) that was owed to the pimp